AlexToTheSun/Validator_Activity/Testnet-guides/Axelar/tmkms-(separated-server).md

 **DON'T RESTERT validator' service file!!!** Until you have configured the tmkms server.

 ## Setting up a tmkms server
-This server does not require the Gravity blockchain. **tmkms** only.
+This server does not require the Axelar blockchain. **tmkms** only.
 The official documentation is [[here](https://github.com/iqlusioninc/tmkms#tendermint-kms-)]
 ### Install tmkms
 Update & upgrade